-It’s peach season in Texas which runs from middle May to early August (depending on the type of peach) and peaks during July and August.
 Texans are well aware of the many health benefits of our juicy peaches.
-In fact, out-of-state Texas peach-lovers travel to Texas just to pick, buy and enjoy the delicious peaches grown in the Texas Hill Country.
-History states that some peach trees were planted in Texas by the original Spanish explorers (and by the Franciscan padres who also gave the Lone Star State the beginnings of its wine industry), but the official history of the Texas peach began in the mid-1800s.
-Most Texans will tell you that “peach season” is looked forward to all through the year.
+In fact, out-of-state Texas peach-lovers travel to Texas just to pick, buy, and enjoy the delicious peaches grown in the Texas Hill Country.
+History states that some peach trees were planted in Texas by the original Spanish explorers (and by the Franciscan padres who also gave the Lone Star State the beginnings of its wine industry).
+Most born-n-raised Texans will tell you that “peach season” is looked forward to all through the year.

 Peaches: Diabetes, Cardiovascular Disease & Breast Cancer

 The health benefits of peaches are many but you may not be aware of some recent findings in regard to obesity-related diabetes, cardiovascular disease, and breast cancer and the healing effects that peaches have shown with these particular health concerns.

 According to new studies by Texas AgriLife Research, peaches and nectarines have bioactive compounds that can potentially fight off obesity-related diabetes and cardiovascular disease.
 The study showed that the compounds in stone fruits such as peaches and nectarines could be a weapon against “metabolic syndrome,” in which obesity and inflammation lead to serious health issues, states Dr. Luis Cisneros-Zevallos, AgriLife Research food scientist.
 Cisneros-Zevallos continues, “Our work indicates that phenolic compounds present in these fruits have anti-obesity, anti-inflammatory and anti-diabetic properties in different cell lines and may also reduce the oxidation of bad cholesterol LDL which is associated to cardiovascular disease.”
 (1)